simple-crypto/simple-website/simple_crypto/content/about/organization.md

 the project stage:
 * For the development and public evaluation stages, we use only copyleft licenses.
 Precisely, we use the (A)GPLv3 license for software developments and CERN OHL-S for hardware developments.
-* During the gold sponsoring stage, we use a dual licensing approach.
+* During the member usage stage, we use a dual licensing approach.
 Codes are available under the same copyleft license as for the development and public evaluation stages for open source developments.
-Gold sponsoring gives access to a yearly non-copyleft license for commercial closed source developments.
+Gold membership gives access to a yearly non-copyleft license for commercial closed source developments.
-Precisely, sponsors are granted a yearly non-copyleft license during the gold sponsoring (which becomes perpetual after five years).
+Precisely, members are granted a yearly non-copyleft license during the gold membership (which becomes perpetual after five years).

 **Contributions welcome.**